Back to journal

 What Pilates does well

-Pilates excels at controlled, precise movement.
-It trains the deep stabilising muscles that support your spine and pelvis.
-It improves posture, balance, and body awareness.
-For adults over 55, these are not small things.
-Better balance reduces fall risk.
-Better body awareness reduces the chance of moving in ways that cause injury.
-Better spinal stability means less back pain.
-A 2019 systematic review in the Journal of Bodywork and Movement Therapies found that Pilates significantly improved balance, functional mobility, and fall risk in older adults (Bueno de Souza et al., JBMT, 2019).
-Our Pilates teacher Sofia explains: "Pilates teaches you how to move well.
-But it does not teach your bones to get denser or your muscles to get bigger.
-Those require a different kind of stimulus."
+Pilates is exceptional at controlled, precise movement.
+It trains the deep stabilising muscles that support your spine and pelvis, and it sharpens posture, balance, and body awareness.
+Those are not minor benefits.
+Better balance lowers fall risk.
+Better body awareness reduces the chance of moving in ways that hurt you.
+A more stable spine often means less back pain.
+A 2019 systematic review in the Journal of Bodywork and Movement Therapies found that Pilates significantly improved balance, functional mobility, and fall risk in older adults (Bueno de Souza et al., 2019).
+As Daniele, Sway's founder, puts it: Pilates teaches you how to move.
+But it does not, on its own, teach your bones to get denser or your muscles to get noticeably bigger.
+Those adaptations need a different kind of stimulus.

 What Pilates does not do